 Equipment leases and software subscriptions with aggregate payments over the life of the contract in excess of \$100,000 are capitalized as right-to-use assets.
-The assets are amortized over the life of the lease.
+The assets are amortized over the life of the lease or subscription period.

 ACCUMULATED PERSONAL LEAVE AND MAJOR MEDICAL LEAVE